Greg057/cv-app/README.md

 ## Project Overview
 This project is a CV (Curriculum Vitae) Editor built with React.
 It allows users to create and manage their professional resume through a user-friendly interface.
 The application demonstrates key React concepts such as component-based architecture, state management, and props.

+## Deployment
+The project is deployed and accessible online at the following link: [CV Application](https://cv-app-cyan-tau.vercel.app/)

 ## Features
 - **General Information Section**: Users can input their name, email, and phone number.
 - **Educational Experience Section**: Users can add details about their educational background, including school name, title of study, and dates of study.